vaibhavshejol/TestManagement/README.md

   - Bulk upload of MCQ questions via Excel file.

 # Technologies Used
 - Java
 - Spring Boot
 - Spring Data JPA
-- H2 Database (for demo, can be replaced with other databases like MySQL, PostgreSQL)
+- PostgreSQL Database (for demo, can be replaced with other databases like MySQL)
 - Apache POI (for Excel file handling)
 - Lombok (for reducing boilerplate code)
-- Maven (for dependency management)
+- Gradle (for dependency management)

 ## Getting Started

 ### Prerequisites

 - Java 8 or higher
-- Maven
+- Gradle or Maven
-- IDE (IntelliJ IDEA, Eclipse, etc.)
+- IDE (vscode, IntelliJ IDEA, Eclipse, etc.)

 ### Installation